All is well that ends well… well, not so much. Sometimes the process is as important as the results.

 While a project is focused on the accomplishment of a particular objective in goal, processes are geared toward optimization.
 Since projects are usually one-time, a lot of planning goes into a project to make sure everything is perfect.
 The minutest details of a project need careful attention to make sure everything proceeds according to plan, and deliverables are completed on time.

-Process management, on the other hand, aims to refine ongoing processes.
+In Process management vs Project management, the process management aspect aims to refine ongoing processes.
 The goal is to lessen the amount of time and finances spent on a process and make it as efficient as possible.

 Unlike process management, which is a continuous process, project management is mostly a one-time or temporary thing.